vladavilov/playground/git-epic-creator/services/ai_requirements_service/README.md

 Acceptance Criteria

 - Exposes the two endpoints with schemas above
-- Publishes Redis updates compatible with UI SSE listener on ui:ai_workflow_progress
+- Publishes Redis updates compatible with UI SSE listener on ui:ai_requirements_progress
 - Produces RequirementsBundle with scoring (no step traces)
 - Enters clarification loop when score < 0.70 and returns questions that target rubric deficiencies
 - Configuration‑driven thresholds/weights